sophie-72/robot-car/README.md

    - Connect the **6-slot battery holder** (with batteries obviously 😅) to the Arduino.
    - Connect the **4-slot battery holder** (with batteries) to the L298N motor driver.
    - Turn on the L298N motor driver's power using its power button.
-3. Run the Robot: The robot will autonomously navigate and avoid obstacles. 🥳
+3. The robot will autonomously navigate and avoid obstacles. 🥳